IkarosKappler/ikrs.http/document_root/README.txt

 [2013-04-22]
  - On system start: print some output to show how many columns the hex output requires.
- - Try to find the exact width for stdout before line breaks are enforced.
+ - [DROPPED 2013-05-09; this is not possible with the default packages] Try to find the exact width for stdout before line breaks are enforced.
+ - [DONE; 2013-05-08; last error and last warning dropped (mind the logger)]
- - Add more runtime statistics:
+   Add more runtime statistics:
      - #requests
      - #errors
      - #warnings